Horbenkodev/hugo-blog/content/posts/top-ai-agent-development-companies/index.md

 Markovate is a full-stack AI and tech solutions company, with special emphasis on generative AI and AI agents, as well as conversational and automation systems.

-The company’s multi-capability stack, which covers vision, conversation, generative content, and automation, enables the team to build hybrid agents that combine modalities.
+The company's multi-capability stack, which covers vision, conversation, generative content, and automation, enables the team to build hybrid agents that combine modalities.
 For instance, their custom solutions can automate process documents, participate in conversations and provide reliable decision support.

 ![](3-4-.png)